actris/data-management-plan/DMP/ACTRIS-DMP.md

 ### 3.2 ACTRIS Aerosol remote sensing data centre unit (ARES)

-The ARES data centre unit provides a data curation and data processing service for aerosol remote sensing data coming frm lidar and photometer obsrevations.
+The ARES data centre unit provides data curation and data processing service for aerosol remote sensing data coming frm lidar and photometer obsrevations.
 This includes centralized data processing, data storage, recording of metadata in a dedicated RDBMS, traceability, harmonization and data versioning, quality control, documentation and data provision.
 The unit allows for RRT and NRT data provisioning and offers support and training activities.
 Furthermore, level 3 data production for climatological analysis and the delivery of new data products will be further implemented and offered during the implementation phase.

 The main goal is providing access of high quality and document datasets of the aerosol optical properties vertical distribution in the whole troposphere and upper stratosphere with short time resolution.
 This long term dataset collected at continental scale allows: